-As shown in Table 4.13-5, vibration levels at the buildings of normal conventional construction adjacent to the project site would not experience vibration levels in excess of 0.3 in/sec PPV, which is the level at which cosmetic damage could occur.
-Additionally, vibration levels at the nearest historic-era building would not exceed the more conservative thresholds of 0.08 in/sec PPV where cosmetic damage could occur.
-Accordingly, the project would have a less than significant impact from generation of groundborne vibration or groundborne noise levels.
+As shown in Table 4.13-5, vibration levels at the buildings of normal conventional construction adjacent to the project site would experience vibration levels in excess of 0.2 in/sec PPV, which is the level at which cosmetic damage could occur.
+Additionally, vibration levels at the nearest historicera building would exceed thresholds of 0.08 in/sec PPV where cosmetic damage could occur.
+This would be considered a potentially significant impact.